 The fourth page, Copy / Paste, is activated automatically when you select notes using the “Select sever notes...” toll button in the tool button array.
 You can copy notes to three internal buffers and to the clipboard, as text.
 Using the clipboard makes it possible to copy notes between two instances of SynthFont or between two MIDI files.

-At first you may be able to select which notes to work on.
-By default it is all notes in the selected track, but if you have selected notes manually in the Pianoroll, then you can also choose to work with those only.
-The first function is to move the notes up or down in semitones.
-There is one special characteristic of this function: you may choose to use it to change the key of the song by having “Apply to all tracks” checked.
+1: This function lets you move notes up or down in semitones.
+There is one special characteristic of this function: you may choose to use it to change the key of the song by having “Apply to all tracks” checked. (note: the percussion track will never be altered in this way.)

 The last page, Edit track, is also a kind of batch edit.
 Here you can move notes back and forth and change the length of all notes by a certain factor (“stretch” or “shrink”).